Where to stay in Valencia

-Although it has a very intense nightlife, you will not see bars and restaurants packed with hipsters in La Gran Via.
-The atmosphere is more mature than in other quarters like Ruzafa, and less alternative.
+Although it has a very intense nightlife, the atmosphere is more mature than in other quarters like Ruzafa, and less alternative.
 This can be very refreshing from time to time.

 It’s no surprise, that La Gran Via offers nice and comfortable hotels, like the Hotel Dimar with big and clean rooms and a central location.
 If you want to live in a manor house from the 19th century, you should choose the Hotel Hospes Palau de la Mar.
 The five star hotel has an own garden and a swimming pool; naturally is a bit on the pricey side.

-Once being a rough part of town, Ruzafa is now the hipster place to be.
-A place for all the colorful and non-conformist characters to hang out and to create a vivid and unique neighborhood.
+Once being a rough part of town, Ruzafa is now a more alternative place.
+A place for all the colorful and creative characters to hang out and to create a vivid and unique neighborhood.
 Whether it is a secondhand store, a cupcake-bakery or an art gallery you are searching for – Ruzafa has it all.
 Add restaurants, bars and clubs to the scene, and you might get a good picture of what Ruzafa feels like.
 When it turns dark, it is the best place to party, so people from all over the city find their way to the quarter and enjoy a good night out.